Configure Custom Styling

 });

-MonorailCSS supports TailwindCSS-compatible base color palettes:
+MonorailCSS supports all TailwindCSS-compatible color names:

 All colors defined by Tailwind CSS as of version 4.0 are available.